pybricks/pybricks.github.io/learn/flow-basics/waiting-repeating.md

 actions over and over without stopping.
 For example, you might want to keep blinking a light or keep driving a certain pattern.

-You can repeat actions forever with the Conditional Repeat block as shown below.
+You can repeat actions forever with the Conditional Repeat block, as shown below.
-You'll learn the meaning of ``while True`` condition in the next chapters.
+You'll learn the meaning of the ``while True`` condition in the next chapters.
 For now, just remember that this block repeats any blocks placed within it forever by default.
 The actions repeat until you press the hub center button or the stop button in the app.